 Clinical depression tends to be disruptive on several different levels, and each person responds to treatment differently.
 Prescription medication, such as antidepressants, along with behavioral therapy, tend to provide the best results for someone suffering from depression.

-With the right treatment, an individual can achieve a full recovery from depression.
+With the proper treatment, an individual can achieve a full recovery from depression.
 However, without treatment, it can be challenging to overcome the disease.
-No matter how long you\’ve lived with depression, there\’s hope for your situation.
+No matter how long you’ve lived with depression, there’s hope for your situation.